IABTechLab/uid2docs/README.md

 ### Opt-Out Portal

-The service providing a user-facing website (https://transparentadvertising.org/) to provide a user with transparency and control of their UID2.
+The service providing a user-facing website (https://transparentadvertising.org/) to provide a user with opt-out functionality of their UID2.

 #### Functions